 Scientists disagree on the levels of non-ionizing radiation that cause health effects.

-To date safety limits are set taking into account only the thermal effects of high-intensity fields.
-These values are encountered rarely and only in the immediate vicinity of powerful radiation sources (eg radio antennas).
+To date safety limits are set while only taking the thermal effects of high-intensity fields into account.
+The values displayed here are encountered rarely and only in the immediate vicinity of powerful radiation sources (eg. radio antennas).

-In recent years, a significant portion of scientists argues that according to recent research data, there are health effects from much lower non-thermal exposure levels.
+In recent years, a significant portion of scientists argue that according to recent research data, there are health effects from much lower non-thermal exposure levels.

 According to an increasing number of epidemiological and experimental studies, even slight exposure to non-ionizing electromagnetic fields increases the risks of cancer, can be accompanied by nervous disorders and disruption of the circadian rhythms and seems capable of affecting developing organisms.
 The results of many in vivo and in vitro studies show increasing clearly the interaction mechanisms underlying such disorders and illnesses, centered mainly in cell membrane, lead to disruption of melatonin secretions, ornithine decarboxylase activity and T-lymphocyte efficacy, testifying to the probable role of non-ionizing radiation in promoting cancer."
 European Parliament Resolution B3-0280/92

 How can low levels of non-ionizing radiation affect our health?

 The human body has numerous biological reactions at low (non-thermal) levels of artificial radiation: increased cell proliferation, production of stress proteins, increased activity of free radicals, calcium outflow, increased permeability of blood-brain barrier, miscoordination of hydrogen-oxygen bonds etc. .